Healthy Homes Assessment Karori

 Karori Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Karori and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory for all Karori and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their compliance with any Healthy Homes Standard that apply or will be applied during the tenancy of their rental properties.
+• Landlords and property managers must keep records to demonstrate conformance with each Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.

-• Private landlords and property managers have to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.
+• Property managers and private landlords have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes